blackmirag3/Classify/docs/DeveloperGuide.md

    1. Prerequisites: Delete at least one student in the list with the `delete` command
    2. Test case: `list`, enter, enter, `5`<br />
    Expected: A list of all students that have been deleted in the current session is printed.

+### Restoring a recently deleted student
+1. Restore a student from the recently deleted list
+   1. Prerequisites: Have at least one student named `joe` deleted in the current session with the `delete joe` command
+   2. Test case: `restore joe`<br />
+   Expected: `view joe` will display the attributes that `joe` had before being deleted.<br />
+   `joe` will be shown in any lists that specify attributes they possess.